Azure/portaldocs/portal-sdk/generated/top-extensions-node-js-test-framework.md

             .env()
             .file("config.json");

-        // The msportalfx-test framework includes an nconf extension that reads values from the windows credential manager (<any>nconf)[testFx.Utils.NConfWindowsCredentialManager.ProviderName] = testFx.Utils.NConfWindowsCredentialManager;
+        // The @microsoft/azureportal-test framework includes an nconf extension that reads values from the windows credential manager
+        (<any>nconf)[testFx.Utils.NConfWindowsCredentialManager.ProviderName] = testFx.Utils.NConfWindowsCredentialManager;
         nconf.use(testFx.Utils.NConfWindowsCredentialManager.ProviderName);